espenhgn/FYS388_extras_2021/README.md

 Note that specific NEST Docker image versions (NEST Desktop may install NEST v3.0 while exercises may require NEST v3.1) may be fetched using the command:

     docker pull nestsim/nest:<version>

+# Removing

+If the images and containers are no longer needed, they can be removed.
+See info at https://docs.docker.com/engine/reference/commandline/rm/.